• Skip to primary navigation

 Mix The Dry Ingredients

-• Pour the flour, sugar, baking powder, baking soda, salt, cinnamon, cardamom powder, nutmeg powder, walnuts and chocolate chips into a large bowl.
+• Pour the flour, sugar, baking powder, baking soda, salt, cinnamon, cardamom powder, nutmeg powder, walnuts, and chocolate chips into a large bowl.
 Mix thoroughly with a whisk.
 Make sure that the walnuts and chocolate chips are completely covered/dusted with flour so that they don't sink to the bottom of the batter.
-Set aside.
+Set it aside.

 Mix the wet ingredients